micro-community/development/docs/pages/getting-started.markdown

 micro env set dev
 ```

-External API url's for your services are served on `*.m3o.dev` rather than `*.m3o.app` used by the paid platform.
+External API url's for your services are served on `*.m3o.dev` rather than `*.m3o.app` used by the paid tier.